-If your device/application is very sensitive to current-degradation you may have to use criterion $I=1\mu A$ and your failure distribution is much broader than for the two other criteria.
-If $I=5\mu A$ or $I=25\mu A$ would be your specified criterion you would have to investigate whether there is a second kind of failure mechanism or location creating a second flat slope.
-For $I=1\mu A$ there are 2 different slopes (and therefore 2 different failure modes as we will see later).
-For $I=25\mu A$ there is one slope.
-And using 40 μA does not change much compared to $I=25\mu A$ the failures occur roughly between 35 and 40h.
+If your device/application is very sensitive to current-degradation you may have to use criterion I=1 μ A and your failure distribution is much broader than for the two other criteria.
+If I=5 μ A or I=25 μ A would be your specified criterion you would have to investigate whether there is a second kind of failure mechanism or location creating a second flat slope.
+For I=1 μ A there are 2 different slopes (and therefore 2 different failure modes as we will see later).
+For I=25 μ A there is one slope.
+And using 40 μ A does not change much compared to I=25 μ A. A low slope as for I=1 μ A means that the devices fail during a longer timeframe.
+So for I=25 μ A the failures occur roughly between 35 and 40h.
 Whereas a steeper slope means that the devices fail within a short timeframe.
-For $I=1\mu A$ the fails occur between 5 and 40 hours.
+For I=1 μ A the fails occur between 5 and 40 hours.